BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_3_Receiving_Bitcoind_Notifications_with_C.md

 ```
 You're now ready to code!

-## Writing Your Notification Program
+## Write Your Notification Program

 The following C program is a simple client that subscribes to a ZMQ connection point served by `bitcoind` and reads incoming messages.